Boat Repair School: Degree Program Information and Options

 Finally, students may want to determine the breadth of the program's training.
 Some programs provide instruction in using and repairing multiple types of boat materials, such as wood and composite materials, or about maintaining fuel powered or wind powered boats.
 These programs may better prepare graduates to work with a variety of materials after graduation.
 Additionally, having a breath of knowledge may increase employment opportunities after graduation.

 Lasting approximately one year, certificate programs focus on the core concepts of boat construction.
-Students in these programs learn to read blueprints, about the different types of construction materials and the proper use of industry tools.
+Students in these programs learn about:

 A diploma program typically requires completion of about 35-credit-hours of study.
 Their curriculum includes general education and boat repair-specific courses.
-Classes related to boat repair cover topics like production moldmaking, interior cabinetry and joinery.
+Classes related to boat repair cover topics like:

 Associate of Applied Science Programs

 Associate's degree programs in boat repair often allow students to specialize in an area like wooden boat building or composite boat building.
-In these programs, students complete classes in subjects like carvel planking techniques, advanced woodworking, joinery, finishing and spray painting.
-They also learn about boatyard operations and how to assess materials in the engineering of marine systems.
+In these programs, students learn about boatyard operations and how to assess materials in the engineering of marine systems.
+They also complete classes in subjects like:

 Related to Boat Repair Schools